HOW TO PREPARE FOR AN INTERVIEW WITHIN 24 HOURS?

 Potential employers really want to know that you want to work in their company and that you have done extensive research to conclude this is the only place you are interested in working.
 (They don’t want to hear how this place is going to expand your horizons).
 What will you bring to the table?
 In order to do that, you have to understand why they are hiring.

 Which brings up the last item, questions.
 After the employer has asked all of their questions, it is your turn.
 Don’t be the person that doesn’t have any questions because the interviewer did such a great job of explaining the role that you have none.
 From an interviewer’s perspective, you haven’t done your homework

 Proper research will get you to ask several questions.
 “Is this a new position?”
 “Why did the previous person leave?”
 “What are your expectations of me in the first three months?”
 (Then be ready to tell them how you would achieve that and tying it into past performance).
 “I notice that you have a new CEO, does this mean you are changing direction in how you operated in the past?”
 “I noticed that your sales have been lagging in the last quarter.
 Is that due to a down cycle or are there larger issues at play?”

 Make up your own questions.
 Don’t be lazy.
+How to prepare for an interview within 24 hours?
 Only you will know the questions to ask, based on the flow of the interview and burning questions you have.
 Finally, you are not only asking questions to impress the interviewer, but you are also asking to evaluate if you want to work for this organization.